Thursday, February 19, 2026

 Moments That Matter in March

-International Women's Day: Recognize the achievements of women globally.
+• International Women’s Day (March 8): Recognize the achievements of women worldwide.
 Discuss gender equality, influential women in history, and their contributions.

-St. Patrick’s Day: Discover the customs and folklore surrounding this Irish celebration.
-Engage in arts and crafts, learn about Irish culture, and explore the history of St. Patrick.
+• St. Patrick’s Day (March 17): Discover the customs and folklore of this Irish celebration.
+Explore arts and crafts, Irish culture, and the history of St. Patrick.

-Exploration of Weather: Discuss the arrival of spring, changing seasons, and weather patterns as March marks the transition from winter to spring.
+• Exploration of Weather: Notice the arrival of spring, changing seasons, and shifting weather patterns as winter moves toward spring.

 March is…